777arc/PySDR/content/cyclostationary.rst

 Cyclostationary signal processing (a.k.a., CSP or simply cyclostationary processing) is a set of techniques for exploiting the cyclostationary property found in many real-world communication signals.
 These are signals such as modulated signals like AM/FM/TV broadcast, cellular, and WiFi as well as radar signals, and other signals that exhibit periodicity in their statistics.
 A large swath of traditional signal processing techniques are based on the assumption that the signal is stationary, i.e., the statistics of the signal like the mean, variance and higher-order moments do not change over time.
 However, many real-world signals are cyclostationary, i.e., the statistics of the signal change *periodically* over time.
 CSP techniques exploit this cyclostationary property, and can be used to detect the presence of signals in noise, perform modulation recognition, and separate signals that are overlapping in both time and frequency.

+Talk about how for single carrier signals its really just an autocorrelation with an extra shift, and at the right shift the main lobe of each pulse will line up with the sidelobe of the same pulse.
+And for OFDM it is the same thing but with the cyclic prefix added on to each symbol.
+Explanations of CSP in textbooks and other resources tend to be very math-heavy, but we will try to keep things as simple as possible.

 ************************************************
 The Cyclic Autocorrelation Function (CAF)
 ************************************************